exratione/four-word-phrase/README.md

 UUIDs have a space of ~10e38 possible options, so there is a vanishing chance of collision even if you generate a lot of them.
 Word sequences that are usefully short (meaning short enough to memorize reliably) can't approach that.
-Four words is probably the limit there, and this has a far smaller space:
+Four words is probably the practical limit, and this has a far smaller space:

 |                       | 3 words | 4 words | 10 words |
 | --------------------- | ------- | ------- | -------- |